-To determine the expected long-term rate of return on pension plan assets, we consider, for each country, the structure of the asset portfolio and the expected rates of return for each of the components.
+To determine the expected long-term rate of return on pension plan assets, Nielsen considers, for each country, the structure of the asset portfolio and the expected rates of return for each of the components.
 For Nielsen's U.S. plans, a 50 basis point decrease in the expected return on assets would increase pension expense on our principal plans by approximately \$1 million per year.
-A similar 50 basis point decrease in the expected return on assets would increase pension expense on our principal Dutch plans by approximately \$3 million per year.
-The Company assumed that the weighted-averages of long-term returns on our pension plans were 5.1% for the year ended December 31, 2016 and 6.0% for each of the years ended December 31, 2015 and 2014.
+A similar 50 basis point decrease in the expected return on assets would increase pension expense on the Company's principal Dutch plans by approximately \$3 million per year.
+The Company assumed that the weighted-averages of long-term returns on our pension plans were 4.6% for the year ended December 31, 2017, 5.1% for the year ended December 31, 2016 and 6.0% for the year ended December 31, 2015.
 The expected long-term rate of return is applied to the fair value of pension plan assets.
 The actual return on plan assets will vary year to year from this assumption.
-Although the actual return on plan assets will vary from year to year, it is appropriate to use long-term expected forecasts in selecting our expected return on plan assets.
+Although the actual return on plan assets will vary from year to year, it is appropriate to use long-term expected forecasts in selecting Nielsen's expected return on plan assets.
 As such, there can be no assurance that the Company's actual return on plan assets will approximate the long-term expected forecasts.